akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 With this little hack we're replacing "typehp" with the column name chosen using the Survey field report parameter in the SQL query we use to retrieve the data.
 (I messed around a long time with proper SQL placeholders trying to use them to set the selected field in the
 SQL, but apparently they can only be used in the WHERE part of a query.)

+Now we can make arbitrary selections for both parameters:

 ![Screenshot][450]

-We can now run the report and choose both the field from the survey and the district from the survey:
+And see the resulting crosstab report:

 ![Screenshot][460]

 ### Labelling

-I won't go into much detail about formatting, but we'll make the table look at least marginally better by adding proper labels to the table header.
+I won't go into much detail about formatting, but we'll make the report look at least marginally better by adding proper labels to the table header.
 Delete the static text metric in the left hand column:

 ![Screenshot][470]